 A Knowledge Base of Named Entities

-Part of the solution involves the use of a knowledge base that contains articles about named entities to use to disambiguate entity names.
+Part of the solution involves the use of a knowledge base that contains articles about named entities to use to disambiguate entities.
 As we learn from the paper, the knowledge base being referred to is Wikipedia.

 This knowledge base is built from a database of documents that are about named entities; entities that have proper names, such as “John Williams” (a person), “Long Beach” (a place), and “Python” (a movie, a programming language, and a deadly snake).

-This knowledge base has features that help to disambiguate entity names that would otherwise be ambiguous:
+This knowledge base has features that help to disambiguate entities that would otherwise be ambiguous:

 - Each of these articles present a context that is associated with a particular meaning or particular sense of the name.

 - These articles also contain links between instances of entity names and the article linked to the name.